antonfirsov/docs/2018/11-Nov/ML.NET/v07-release-MLNET-Blog-Post.md

        <img src="v07-release-MLNET-Blog-Post-images/32bits.png" alt="Pipeline icon">
     </td>
     <td>
-       With this release of ML.NET you can now train and use machine learning models on x86 / 32-bit architecture devices which is especially beneficial on some edge devices.
+       With this release of ML.NET you can now train and use machine learning models on x86 / 32-bit architecture devices.
 Previously, ML.NET was limited to x64 devices.
        Note that some components that are based on external dependencies (e.g. TensorFlow) will not be available in x86.
     </td>
   </tr>